 Swarthmore College is committed to providing a safe environment for everyone on campus.
 The GARNET Safety System ensures that students, faculty, staff, and visitors receive timely information in the event of an emergency on campus.
-When an emergency or community safety threat is reported either, in person, via phone or on-line report form, the on duty Public Safety supervisor will be advised and make an immediate notification to the community if there is an active threat and/or initiate the 24/7 Team, who will then coordinate with the Operations or Emergency Management Teams to determine appropriate steps and community notification.
-The system is a combination of notification tools, such as text, emails, and a public address system, which are outlined below.
+When an emergency or community-safety threat is reported, whether in person or via phone or online report form, the Public Safety supervisor on duty will be advised and make an immediate notification to the community if there is an active threat, and/or initiate the 24/7 Team, who will then coordinate with the Operations or Emergency Management teams to determine appropriate steps and community notification.
+The GARNET (General Alert and Response Network) Safety System is a combination of notification tools, such as text, emails, and a public-address system.
+Additionally, the program includes other services, such as the Garnet shuttle, blue-light phones, and safety presentations.
+The GARNET